 1Have your health card number ready

 Provide your basic information including date of birth and health card number.
+You must be at least 16 years old.

 2“Register now” and fill out your donor form